b00tc4mp/neoland-bootcamp-202201/staff/ivan-lopez/full-stack/final-project/docs/README.md

 ### Activities
 As User you can:

-- Search a product
+- Search products
 - See product details (construction material, measures, etc...)
-- Add products to cart
+- Add products to cart (TODO)
-- Buy products
+- Buy products (TODO)

 And as Admin you can:

 - Register product
 - edit product
 - delete product
-- view order list
 - search products
+- see product details
+- view order list (TODO)

 ### Use cases